Real-time forecasting within soccer matches through a Bayesian lens: Methodology

 \RestyleAlgo{ruled}

-In order to assess the convergence of the Gibbs sampler, we use the \cite{gelman1992inference} statistic, hereafter abbreviated as GR statistic.
-In this diagnostic approach, multiple chains are generated using the Gibbs sampler, each with a set of different initial values.
-Since all chains are theoretically guaranteed to converge, the GR statistic makes use of the within and between-chain variances to infer about the convergence of the Markov chains, under the same principles as ANOVA.
-To elaborate, let $\{\theta_{i1}, \theta_{i2}, \dots \theta_{ip}\}$, for $i = 1,2,\dots, m$, be a posterior sample of $p$ number of parameters, coming from a set of $m$ parallel chains.
-Then, the within-chain variance ($W$) and the between-chain variance ($B$) are defined as
+In order to assess the convergence of the Gibbs sampler, we use the \cite{geweke1991evaluating} statistic, hereafter abbreviated as GW statistic.
+In this diagnostic approach, a single chain is generated using the Gibbs sampler, and the spectral analysis is used to assess the convergence of the procedure.
+To elaborate, let $\{g(\theta^{(1)}), g(\theta^{(2)}), \dots g(\theta^{(n)}) \}$ be the iterations of the Gibbs sampler and $S_g(w)$ be the spectral density for the series.
+Then, under regularity conditions, we can write,